Financial-Times/ft-origami/docs/component-spec/modules.md

 * Footer
 * FT Main navigation (styles and behaviours only, not content)

+## File structure

+This section is non-normative.
+A module component *may* be organised as follows, but this does not imply any requirements aside from those listed above.
+The following can be considered an opinion on a good file structure for a module.

+	.
+	├─ demos
+	├─ test
+	├─ src
+	|   ├─ js
+	|   |   ├─ script1.js
+	|   |   └─ script2.js
+	|   ├─ scss
+	|   |   ├─ _mixins.scss
+	|   |   └─ _variables.scss
+	|   ├─ images
+	|   |   └─ logo.png
+	|   └─ svg
+	|       └─ icon1.svg
+	├─ .gitignore
+	├─ .travis.yml
+	├─ bower.json
+	├─ main.js
+	├─ main.scss
+	├─ origami.json
+	└─ README.md

+When building a new module, you may create the directory structure and add all needed files using this command in the module's directory (here: o-my-module) via this terminal command:

+	mkdir o-my-module
+	cd o-my-module
+	mkdir -p src/scss src/js demos/src/scss test && touch .travis.yml .gitignore main.scss main.js README.md origami.json bower.json demos/src/config.js src/scss/_variables.scss src/scss/_mixins.scss && git init .

 ## Naming conventions

 Modules *must* be named using a short descriptive term (hyphenated if necessary) prefixed with `o-` (for Origami) as the name for the repository and CSS classes.